Starlink Internet Review: Plans, Pricing, and Speeds

 Image Courtesy Starlink

-According to satellite tracker Johnathan's Space Report, since the beginning of the year, SpaceX has added more than 500 satellites to its constellation, and as of April 2024, there are no signs of slowing down in order to meet Elon Musk’s goal of complete, worldwide coverage.
+According to satellite tracker Johnathan's Space Report, SpaceX has added more than 500 satellites to its constellation since the beginning of the year.
+As of August 2024, there are no signs of slowing down to meet Elon Musk’s goal of complete worldwide coverage.

 According to SpaceX, Starlink advances its satellite technology with optical laser linking, which allows the satellites to better communicate with each other and deliver signals to more remote areas of the world.
 In 2024, Starlink will construct more ground gateway sites to improve speed and reliability.
 These stations connect Starlink satellites and customers to the rest of the internet.